• Skip to primary navigation

 Jump To:

-• Quick and easy to make in the morning before the family gets up using only ingredients you already have in the pantry.
+An easy quick bread to make in the morning before the family gets up using only ingredients you already have in the pantry.
+So simple enough for even the inexperienced baker.

-• Use it for breakfast, brunch, or snacks—even give it as a gift.
+Perfect for breakfast, brunch, or snacks—even give it as a gift.
+Delicious with lots of sugar, cinnamon, and vanilla.
+And the whole house will smell like cinnamon.

 Adapted from a Taste of Home, The model recipe was almost a loaf of sugar, so a few adjustments have been made.
 I have expanded the instructions and simplified the ingredients and directions.